Back to Blog

 - Cost effective, Month-to-month billing (no yearly contract required)

-- $0 implementation fee - we build your digital workers with no steep up-front cost
+- $0 implementation fee - we build your bots with no steep up-front cost

 - $0 maintenance fee - monthly bot maintenance Included into our service model